edsol-adm/mindmaster-app/README.md

 > **Note on naming:**
 > This project was originally developed under the name **MindMaster**.
-> It has since been renamed **PowerMind** to reflect its focus on building **mental resilience through psychology literacy**—strengthening learners’ confidence, self-efficacy, and independence by helping them understand how their minds work.
+> It has since been renamed **PowerMind** to reflect its focus on building **mental resilience through psychology literacy**, strengthening learners’ confidence, self-efficacy, and independence by helping them understand how their minds work.
 > You may see both names used in this repository; they refer to the same project.

 ---